Jonnie-Dev/WBA-Turbin3_Q3/README.md

 > X: [@JonnieDev](https://www.x.com/Jonnie-Dev) | Discord: j3ech | Email: [j3ech@gmail.com](mailto:jtech2096@gmail.com)

 # Turbine3 Work

 ## Prerequisite Task

-In the prerequisite task for the Turbin3 cohort, we used typescript to generate a keypair, airdrop to that wallet, transfer sol, and enroll to the WBA registration program.
+In the prerequisite task for the Turbin3 cohort, I made use of typescript to write scripts to generate a keypair, request/airdrop some devnet sol tokens to that keypair wallet, transfer sol, and enroll to the WBA registration program using the provided WBA PDA program.

 Folder: